oracle/python-cx_Oracle/doc/src/module.rst

 for subscriptions created by the :meth:`Connection.subscribe()` method.

+.. data:: EVENT_AQ

+    This constant is used to specify that one or more messages are available for dequeuing on the queue specified when the subscription was created.

 .. data:: EVENT_DEREG

     This constant is used to specify that the subscription has been